xdmushui/partner-center-sdk/develop/utility-resources.md

 ## Address

-An address to use for the customer or for partner profiles.
+Address to use for the customer or partner profiles.
 For more information about the supported formats and properties in different countries/regions, see [Get address formatting rules by market](get-market-specific-validation-data.md).